WarMaxis/Enjo_landing_page/README.md

 # Enjo landing page
-Landing Page for start-up Enjo.
+Landing page for start-up Enjo.
 Designed and developed by Michał Milanowski.<br>
 Check this on http://enjomichal.azurewebsites.net/<br>
 __One of the first website that I have ever made :-)__<br>
 <p style="margin-top: 50px;">Used technologies in this project:<br>